Blog » Developing a HIPAA Compliant App in 2023: How Much Does It Cost?

 Average Cost of Building a HIPAA Compliant App

 So what will this cost you?
 It depends.
 A Kinvey CIO study suggested that the average cost to develop an app for an organization is $270,000.
 VDC research puts that number closer to $140,000.
 The real answer is that it entirely depends.
 We’ve built amazing HIPAA apps for $25,000, and we’ve built them for over $200,000.
 The scope of the project determines the cost.
 Just remember, that’s the cost of the initial version of the app, which excludes the maintenance.
 An old Forrester survey showcased the cost of maintenance.
 While the average cost to build an app back in 2012 was between $50,000 and $100,000, that cost was only a third of the overall cost.
 Maintenance, updates, upgrades, and future iterations are all added to the bucket.

 Partner with Experienced HIPAA App Developers

-If you’re interested in building a HIPAA compliant application while optimizing for cost, partnering with an experienced app development agency can help ensure your vision reaches its full potential.
+If you’re interested in building a HIPAA-compliant application while optimizing for cost, partnering with an experienced app development agency can help ensure your vision reaches its full potential.
 At Technology Rivers, we specialize in building custom applications that adhere to HIPAA and other health compliance standards.
-Contact us today to schedule a consultation with one our development representatives.
+Contact us today to schedule a consultation with one of our development representatives.